A-Awad1/Countries-Information-Website/README.md

 - Click on a country to see more detailed information on a separate page.
 - Toggle the color scheme between light and dark mode and the value stored in local storage.
 - View the optimal layout depending on the device's screen size.

+This challenge is built by Vue CLI.

+This challenge is responsive in all devices.

+Technologies Used:

+- HTML
+- CSS
+- JavaScript
+- SASS
+- Vue

 <!--
 [See Website Live]()